Why Christchurch Loves Kawakawa Balm - NZ’s Best Skin Soother

 Read on to find out why these incredible natural Kawakawa actives may be able to help eczema-prone skin.

 Dry, itchy skin conditions are often an inflammatory response within the body to some internal or external trigger.
-This is why finding out what's triggering your dry, itchy skin flares is so important - see the Itchy skin Information below.
-However this can take some time and it's crucial to manage your condition before it gets out of hand and begins to affect your everyday life.
+This is why finding out what's triggering your dry, itchy skin flares is so important - see the Eczema Triggers information above.
+However this can take some time and it's crucial to manage your skin condition before it gets out of hand and begins to affect your everyday life.

 Once an inflammatory response is triggered, the body reacts by releasing a huge amount of moisture from the skin, which leads to the shredding of the outer skin layers, exposing the inner layers and altering the pH of the skin.
 This is what causes eczema damaged skin to become itchy, inflamed and raw.

-Frankie Apothecary's Kawakawa Repair Balm is an intensive natural moisturiser containing zero water.
-This means our Kawakawa Repair is strong enough to create a long lasting barrier over the skin, trapping in the moisture that is trying to seep from the skin.
-This also allows the soothing Kawakawa Repair actives enough time to do their job to support the repair of itchy, inflamed skin.
+Frankie Apothecary's Kawakawa Balm is an intensive natural moisturiser containing zero water.
+This means our Kawakawa Balm is strong enough to create a long lasting barrier over the skin, trapping in the moisture that is trying to seep from the skin.
+This also allows the soothing Kawakawa Balm actives enough time to do their job to support the repair of itchy, inflamed skin.

-You may have tried many eczema creams and seen little difference.
+You may have tried many eczema creams or steroids for eczema and seen little difference.
 One reason may be because the water content in most eczema creams means they are just not strong enough to create a lasting barrier on the skin - and the synthetic chemicals required to preserve conventional eczema creams may be triggers in themselves.

 The only exception to this is if you have used a steroid cream in the last 6-10 months.
 In that case, read how others have gradually swapped to using our natural range.